matoni109/matoni_portfolio/src/_posts/2022-01-04-http-and-http2.md

 <sl-format-date  date="{{page.date}}"  month="long"  day="numeric"  year="numeric"></sl-format-date>

 ##### In the beginning..
-There was Hypertext Transfer Protocol, or HTTP, that know it well was versioned HTTP/1.1 in 1997, this predates the existence of [F.A.N.G](https://www.investopedia.com/terms/f/fang-stocks-fb-amzn.asp) by a long way.
+There was Hypertext Transfer Protocol, or HTTP, was versioned HTTP/1.1 in 1997, this predates the existence of [F.A.N.G](https://www.investopedia.com/terms/f/fang-stocks-fb-amzn.asp) by a long way.
 But what did it do, how does it work currently, and more importantly how will HTTP/2 change our current web applications & how we build them ?

 #### Http/1.1 vs Http2 as a night out at two Http themed cocktail bars